CPAP machines: Tips for avoiding 10 common problems

 Ask your doctor or CPAP supplier to show you how to adjust your mask to get the best fit.
 Manufacturer product instructions also can help show you how to do this.
 A properly fitting mask shouldn't be uncomfortable or cause pain.

-2. Trouble getting used to wearing the CPAP device
+2. Trouble getting used to wearing the CPAP mask

 First, try wearing just the CPAP mask for short periods of time while you're awake — for example, while watching TV.
-Then try wearing the mask and hose with the device turned on during the day while you're awake.
+Then try wearing the mask and hose with the machine turned on during the day while you're awake.

-Once you get used to how that feels, start using the CPAP device every time you sleep — including naps.
-Just wearing the CPAP device every now and then may delay getting used to it.
+Once you get used to how that feels, start using the CPAP machine every time you sleep — including during naps.
+Only using the CPAP machine every now and then may delay getting used to it.
 Stick with it for several weeks or more to see if your mask and pressure are right for you.

 3. Difficulty tolerating forced air

 You may be able to overcome this by using a machine with a "ramp" feature.
 This setting allows you to start with low air pressure.
 The machine then automatically and slowly increases the air pressure to your prescribed setting as you fall asleep.
 Your doctor can adjust its rate.

-If this feature doesn't help, talk with your doctor about changing to a device that automatically and constantly adjusts the pressure while you're sleeping.
+If this feature doesn't help, talk with your doctor about changing to a machine that automatically and constantly adjusts the pressure while you're sleeping.
 An example is a bi-level positive airway pressure (BPAP) machine that delivers more pressure when you breathe in (inhale) and less when you breathe out (exhale).

 4. Dry, stuffy nose

-A CPAP device that features a heated humidifier, which attaches to the air pressure machine, can help.
+A CPAP machine that features a heated humidifier, which attaches to the air pressure machine, can help.
 You can adjust the level of humidification.
 Using a nasal saline spray at bedtime also can help ease a dry, stuffy nose.

 5. Feeling claustrophobic